vrbadin/Machine-Learning/Python Machine Learning - Book/README.md

   3. Calculate the *silhouette* `s^(i) = ( b^(i) - a^(i) ) / max( b^(i), a^(i) )`.

 The silhouette coefficient is bounded in the range -1 to 1.
 Ideal value is 1, obtained when `b^(i) >> a^(i)`.
 The silhouette coefficient is available as `silhouette_samples` from scikit-learn's `metric` module, and optionally `silhouette_scores` can be imported (which calculates the mean across all silhouette coefficients).
 As usual, we can specify the metric via `metric` parameter.

+### 11.4.
+Organizing clusters as a hierarchical tree

+One advantage of hierarchical clustering algorithms is that it allows us to plot *dendrograms* (visualizations of a binary hierarchical clustering), which can help with the interpretation of the results by creating meaningful taxonomies.
+Another useful advantage is that we don't have to specify the number of clusters upfront.
+The two main approaches to clustering are:
+  - *agglomerative* - (more popular) start with each sample as a cluster, then iteratively merge closest pairs
+  - *divisive* - start with one global cluster and iteratively split until each cluster contains one sample

+Two standard algorithms for aglomerative clustering are:
+  - *single linkage* - compute distance between most similar members
+  - *complete linkage* - compute distance between most distant members Other linkages are average linkage and Ward's linkage.

+#### Exercise
+  - Create a sample dataset of random sample
+  - Create euclidean distance matrix
+  - Apply complete linkage using `scipy.cluster.hierarchy`
+  - Plot dendrogram
+  - Attach dendrogram to heat map
+  - Use `sklearn.cluster.AgglomerativeClustering` with 2 clusters